 The Manager complies with statutory and regulatory requirements as well as adopts best practices in the Group's business processes.
 The Board is also apprised of the performance of the Group and the business and market outlook on a regular basis to enable the Board to make a balanced and informed assessment of the Group's performance, position and prospects.

 INTERNAL CONTROLS

-Principle 11: Sound system of internal controls and risk management on the achievement of their intended internal control and risk management objectives.
+Principle 11: Sound system of internal controls and risk management

 The Manager adopts the principle that a sound system of internal controls and risk management is necessary for the Group's business.